 Evolution of the Heat Pump

 Every generation is shaped by world events and major cultural, political, and economic influences.
 These events have also impacted the evolution and popularity of the split system heat pump.
-Let’s take a look at the generational breakdown of the evolution of the split system heat pump:
+Let’s look at the generational breakdown of the evolution of the split system, air-source heat pump:

 According to the 1960 US Census, only 1.8% of homes used electricity as a source of heat.1 Nearly 81% used some form of ‘fuel’ to keep their home warm in the cold months of the year.1 By the 1970 US Census, 7.7% of households used electricity as a source of heat.1

-- Generation X (born approximately between 1965 to1980): By the 1970s, the oil crisis was in full swing with many Generation Xers witnessing the full brunt of its impacts.
+• Generation X (born approximately between 1965 and 1980): By the 1970s, an oil crisis was in full swing with many Generation Xers witnessing the full brunt of its impacts.
 As a result of the crisis, the heat pump became a more popular choice for heating and cooling homes because they used electricity instead of fuel.2 The decreased supply of fuel increased the cost, which may have played a significant factor in this growth.
 By 1980, 18.4% of homes used electricity as a source of heat, more than doubling the rate of the previous decade.3

 Before 1980, the heat pump may have been merely an available alternative to fuel.
 Heat pumps, which have energy-efficient heat transfer properties, had a Seasonal Energy Efficiency Rating (SEER) of 6 or less and a Heating Seasonal Performance Factor (HSPF) of below 5.
 Energy-efficiency and conservation didn’t seem to be the primary objective.
 By 1992, the energy conservation movement was in full swing, and Generation X’s push for more energy-efficient products was evident.
 As a result, the U.S. Department of Energy (DOE) raised the minimum energy-efficiency standards of heat pumps to 10 SEER/ 6.8 HSPF.

-- Millennial (born approximately between 1981 and 1994): By the early 2000s, the average Millennial was a teenager, and energy-efficiency was a mainstream concept.
-Energy conservation and minimizing environmental impacts continued to be an actionable priority.
-By 2006, the DOE raised the minimum required SEER/HSPF standards for split system heat pumps from 10 SEER/6.8 HSPF to 13 SEER/7.7 HSPF nationwide.4
+• Millennial (born approximately between 1981 and 1994): By the early 2000s, the average Millennial was a teenager, and energy efficiency was a mainstream concept.
+During this time, nearly 67% of the population were used fuels as a heat source and 30.3% used electricity 4 Yet, energy conservation and minimizing environmental impacts continued to be an actionable

-By 2015, Millennials became the largest sector in the U.S. labor force, and the DOE once again raised the minimum SEER/HSPF requirement for split system heat pumps (currently at 14 SEER/8.2 HSPF).4
+By 2016, Millennials became the largest sector in the U.S. labor force, and the DOE once again raised the minimum SEER/HSPF requirement for split system heat pumps.5

 More Heat Pump Options

 Historically, air source heat pumps were only installed for homes in milder climates.
-However, in recent years, they have been working their way north, creating a cozy, comfortable electric heating alternative for homes in colder regions.
-Today’s heat pumps systems are now being installed from Alaska to Florida.5
+However, in recent years, technology and engineering has allowed heat pumps to create a cozy, comfortable, electric heating alternative for homes in colder regions.
+Today’s cold climate heat pumps systems are now being installed from Alaska to Florida.9

 Additional advancements, including design and engineering evolutions, smart controls, and other mechanics that simplify installation have also impacted the indoor comfort and energy costs associated with residential heat pumps.